edzhangsy/CS277/README.md

 For other servers, just use the `python main.py` to start

-> remember to start the server in background so it don't be killed when you disconnet you ssh.
+> Note: Remember to start the server in background so it doesn't get killed when you disconnet your ssh.

-The aggregator will read the `config.json` file.
+The aggregator will first read the `config.json` file.
 Then it will call the other machines' `config` interface and send them their config.
 The config for other clients are stored under the `others` dictionary.
 The key is the IP address, The value is the config.